Motlanthe urges more motor sector jobs

-Johannesburg - The motor industry provides a solid platform for job creation, Deputy President Kgalema Motlanthe
+Johannesburg - The motor industry provides a solid platform for job creation, Deputy President Kgalema Motlanthe said on Friday.

 He was addressing a Motor Industry Staff Association (Misa) executive breakfast in Nasrec.